Your SoCal Weather Report For July 24 - 28: Cool For Now, More Heat To Come Later This Week

 About those advisories

-There's a dense fog advisory out for the coast for Monday, specifically for Southern Ventura, Santa Barbara Counties, Malibu and the Pacific Palisades.
-This will last until 9 a.m.
-The dense fog will create low visibility for Highways 1 and 101.

-There's an excessive heat warning starting Tuesday at 12 p.m. and lasting until Wednesday at 8 p.m. for the Coachella Valley, San Diego County Deserts and the San Gorgonio Pass near Banning, where temperatures are expected between 112 to 118.
+There's an excessive heat warning starting Tuesday at 10am until Wednesday at 8 p.m. in the Santa Monica, Santa Susana, and East San Gabriel Mountains.
+The San Fernando and San Gabriel Valleys are also under and excessive heat warning. for the Coachella Valley, San Diego County Deserts and the San Gorgonio Pass near Banning, where temperatures are expected between 112 to 118.

 The South Coast Air Quality Management District has also issued an air quality alert for Coachella Valley and the San Gorgonio Pass near Banning from Sunday, July 23 to Tuesday, July 25 at noon.
 The agency warns of increased particulate matter from blowing dust that could affect people with respiratory problems, or other health risks.